landesbergn/rhymer/cran-comments.md

 ## Resubmission
 This is a resubmission.
 In this version I have:

-* Written software names in single quotes (e.g. 'Datamuse') in the title and description
+* Wrote software names in single quotes (e.g. 'Datamuse') in the title and description

 ## Test environments
 * local OS X install, R 3.4.3